Events & Programs

 50 and Forward, Chicago Women’s History Center’s 50th Anniversary Celebration

-Celebrate our 50th Anniversary with us on Thurs.
+CWHC celebrated our 50th Anniversary on Thurs.
 Oct.
 27, 5:00 - 7:30 pm at Columbia College’s Film Row Cinema, 1104 S. Wabash Ave.
-This fundraiser for CWHC includes a special program, speaker, printed anniversary book, appetizers, wine, live music, fun, festivities, and lots of friends and supporters of CWHC.
-We will follow the masking suggestions of the CDC.
-The speaker for 50 & Forward will be Esther Nieves a vision driven leader in the non-profit sector with experience working with grassroots, statewide, and national organizations.
+This fundraiser for CWHC included a special program, speaker, printed anniversary book, appetizers, wine, live music, fun, festivities, and lots of friends and supporters of CWHC.
+The speaker for 50 & Forward was Esther Nieves who is a vision driven leader in the non-profit sector with experience working with grassroots, statewide, and national organizations.

 Illinois' Reproductive Health Act & the War on Women's Choice: History, Policy, and Practice